Why are Black Windows so Popular?

 White windows remained in popularity during the rest of the 19th and 20th centuries bolstered by the popularity of vinyl windows which were introduced in 1964.
 Vinyl windows were seen as a less expensive option that offered no maintenance and better efficiency but was only available in white and other light colors.
 This led to consumer demand for new materials and methods that could deliver these same benefits in a range of colors including black.

 Why are black windows so popular today?

 Black windows have made a strong comeback thanks to improved methods and materials.
-While black vinyl windows often expand and warp in the sun and metal frames can become dangerously hot to the touch, manufacturers like Infinity from Marvin have designed black fiberglass windows that eliminate these issues and offer the exceptional energy efficiency consumers expect.
+While black vinyl windows often expand and warp in the sun and metal frames can become dangerously hot to the touch, manufacturers like Infinity from Marvin have designed black fiberglass windows that eliminate these issues and offer exceptional energy efficiency consumers expect.
 In fact, these fiberglass frames can withstand more heat with less expansion and contraction than other window materials making them ideal for homes with a lot of direct sun exposure.

 In terms of design, homeowners choose black windows for their property to enjoy the modern, yet timeless look it creates.
-Black windows are made to be seen with the goal of framing your view so many homeowners and designers choose to choose minimal window treatments or forgo them altogether.
+These windows are made to be seen with the goal of framing your view so many homeowners and designers choose to choose minimal window treatments or forgo them altogether.

 What style of home looks best with black windows?

 For some homeowners, the idea of painting or replacing windows with a black frame look seems wild.
 Most modern homes are built with stained wood or white windows and the dramatic change can be hard to envision, but the design payoff can be significant.
 These are just a few cases where you should consider black windows for your home.